These 5 items are things that you should ALWAYS keep with you when shed hunting.

-2. Sturdy Boots: Footwear is one of the most important things a shed hunter can invest in.
-For us Midwest hunters, we don’t typically have to walk that far to get to where we hunt, but shed hunting is a completely different beast.
+Footwear is one of the most important things a shed hunter can invest in.
+You many not typically have to walk that far to get to where you hunt, but shed hunting is a completely different beast.
 In the end, the miles you put on your legs is what determines how many sheds you’re going to run into, so you have to protect your feet and stay comfortable at the same time.
 A comfortable, waterproof, and sturdy boot can go a long way to making your shed hunts that much more enjoyable.

-4. Topographical Map: You can download these on your phone or have a company print them out for you, but the “lay of the land” can help you determine exactly where you should focus your efforts.
+The “lay of the land” can help you determine exactly where you should focus your efforts – you can download Topographical Maps these on your phone or have a company print them out for you.
 If you know anything about how to scout for terrain features that dictate deer movement patterns, you can predict where deer travel most often and, if you know where the bucks are bedding and going to feed, you’re armed with information that can drastically increase your odds of finding sheds.

 Whether it is a backpack or fanny pack, something to put your gear and any sheds you find is critical.
 Since you’re going to be covering a lot of ground, packing water and some snacks will help keep you fueled and determined to continue your search.
 You’re going to need a pack for that.
 If you’ve got your phone, a pair of binoculars, a print out map, and other gear, You’re going to need a pack for that.
 Plus, if you follow these tips you’re likely coming home with more “white gold” than you thought, and you don’t want to have to carry them all in your hands all the way back to the truck.
 You’re going to need a pack for that.

 An alternative option is to use a dog.
 This method is growing more and more popular each year, but it’s not for everyone.
 Put miles under your feet and take advantage of these 5 tips and you stand a pretty good chance of coming home with more than a few shed antlers.